Updated June 6, 2023

 Step 1: Take the same table which we used in the previous example.

 Step 2: Take some reference for the time being column ‘C’ as below.

-Step 3: Now copy the references and paste in under the last reference in the table as below.
+Step 3: Now copy the references and paste them in under the last reference in the table as below.

 Step 4: To add an empty line under each existing data line, we are using a sorting option.
 Highlight the entire table and click on the sort option.
 It is available under “Home”, highlighted in the below picture for reference.

 Step 6: A window will open as below.